 Attorneys or parties in California who would like more information on a sample legal document package designed for tenants in California containing over 20 sample documents and selling for only $59.99 can use the link shown below.

-The author of this blog post, Stan Burman, is a freelance paralegal who has worked in California and Federal litigation since 1995.
-If you are in need of assistance with any California or Federal litigation matters including Probate matters, Mr. Burman is available on a freelance basis.
+The author of this blog post, Stan Burman, is an entrepreneur and freelance paralegal who has worked in California and Federal litigation since 1995 and has created over 245 sample legal documents for California and Federal litigation.
+If you are in need of assistance with any California or Federal litigation matters, Mr. Burman is available on a freelance basis.
 Mr. Burman may be contacted by e-mail at DivParalgl@yahoo.com for more information.
 He accepts payments through PayPal which means that you can pay using most credit or debit cards.

 *Do you want to use this article on your website, blog or e-zine?
 You can, as long as you include this blurb with it: “Stan Burman is the author of over 245 sample legal documents for California and Federal litigation and is the author of a free weekly legal newsletter.
 You can receive 10 free gifts just for subscribing.
-Just visit: http://freeweeklylegalnewsletter.gr8.com/
+Just visit http://freeweeklylegalnewsletter.gr8.com/ for more information.

-View sample legal document packages for sale here: http://www.legaldocspro.com/downloads.aspx
+You can view sample legal document packages for sale by going to http://www.legaldocspro.com/downloads.aspx

 Please note that the author of this blog post, Stan Burman is NOT an attorney and as such is unable to provide any specific legal advice.
 The author is NOT engaged in providing any legal, financial, or other professional services, and any information contained in this blog post is NOT intended to constitute legal advice.

 The materials and information contained in this blog post have been prepared by Stan Burman for informational purposes only and are not legal advice.
 Transmission of the information contained in this blog post is not intended to create, and receipt does not constitute, any business relationship between the author and any readers.
 Readers should not act upon this information without seeking professional counsel.